pfheatwole/thesis/scratch/storyline.rst

 statistics.

-At first, I had a huge dream: create a model, then network a bunch of variometers to explore the space more quickly.
-It quickly became apparent that the model building was the more interesting, not to mention feasible, aspect of the project.
-So I put the variometer designs, the radio networking research, the android app, etc, on hold.
+At first, I had a huge dream: create a model, then network a bunch of variometers with wireless radios to explore the wind field more quickly.
+It soon became apparent that building the statistical model was the more interesting, not to mention more feasible, aspect of the project.
+And so, I put the variometer designs, the radio networking research, the android app, etc, on hold.

 I began exploring the data itself.
 The data is present in the form of so called **IGC tracks**.
-At their most basic, they are simply timestamped position sequences: time, latitude, longitude, and altitude.
+At their most basic, these files are simply timestamped position sequences: rows of plain text data containing time, latitude, longitude, and altitude.
 There is no heading information, no acceleration or velocity information, no pilot control input (braking, speedbar, etc), or any other indications of the current weather conditions of the flight.

-Thus, the recreation of the wind conditions must rely on properties of the paraglider wings, and the feasible operating conditions in which pilots may use them.
+[[FIXME: awkward paragraph]] Thus, the recreation of the wind conditions must rely on properties of the paraglider wings, and the feasible operating conditions in which pilots may use them.
 Because the flight **track** (that is, the movement of the glider relative to the ground) is the vector sum of the **wind** vector (the movement of the air mass relative to the ground) plus the **relative wind** vector (the movement of the air mass relative to the glider), then the **track** represents an underdetermined system of equations.

 By introducing constraints in the form of 1) allowable wind speed and gust factor, and 2) standard operating ranges of paragliding wings, I theorized